jhu-lcsr/costar_plan/docs/task_learning.md

   --hypothesis_dropout 1 --decoder_dropout_rate 0.1
 ```

-Regardless, adding dropout to the decoder notably slows the learning process, but it does seem to be very important as far as getting good results.
-Also, using MSE instead of MAE for the autoencoder regression target helps.
+As of Nov.
+14, 2017, I would not recommend doing this.
+Recommended practice is to use dropout on the encoder only.

-## Goal Sampler Model
+### Goal Sampler Model

-This is a newer version of the `predictor` model that predicts the distribution over goals first, then predicts images separately.
+This is a stripped down version of the `predictor` model that predicts the distribution over goals first, then predicts images separately.
 It is supposed to reduce some of the issues we see with learning.

 ```
 rosrun costar_models ctp_model_tool --data_file rpy.npz --model goal_sampler \